ADCN (Advance Drawing Change Notice)

 Using the solid model as the design authority has huge problems.

 Imagine the above scenario with the 3D model.
 The new 3D CAD engineer gets the rejection tag.
 Boeing eliminated the drafting group years ago, allowing the draftsman to disappear by attrition.
+You hand it to the least experienced engineer, since it probably considered busy work.
 You do not get an engineering job at Boeing without a BSME!

 Now, of course, since we have no drawings!!!
 WHAT?
 NO DRAWINGS?